Wilmington, Ohio: Education

-The Wilmington City Schools system includes Roy E. Holmes Elementary, Denver Place Elementary, East End Elementary (East End Elementary having been permanently closed as of the end of the 2023-2024 school year), as well as Rodger O. Borror Middle School (formerly known as Wilmington Middle School) and Wilmington High School.
-The school district includes 166 sqmi, and is the largest in the county.
-ACT scores are above both the state and national averages, and over three-quarters of students go on to attend college, which is far above the state average of 40% although both are the lowest among the four high schools within the county.
+The Wilmington City Schools system includes Roy E. Holmes Elementary, Denver Place Elementary, East End Elementary (which was closed as of the end of the 2023-2024 school year), Rodger O. Borror Middle School (formerly known as Wilmington Middle School), and Wilmington High School.
+The school district includes 166 sqmi, the largest in the county.
+ACT scores are above both the state and national averages, and over three-quarters of students go on to attend college, which is far above the state average of 40%, although both are the lowest among the four high schools within the county.

 In addition, a college campus is located in the city.
-Wilmington College, a Quaker established college that dates from the nineteenth century, focuses on liberal arts education with themes of global peace and understanding and majors in agriculture, education, athletic training, and small business.
+Wilmington College, a Quaker-established college that dates from the 19th century, focuses on liberal arts education with themes of global peace and understanding and majors in agriculture, education, athletic training, and small-business administration.

 The city is served by one of two branches of the Wilmington Public Library system.